Ausangate 7 Lagoons + Rainbow Mountain Trek 3 Days

 DAY 1:Cusco- Pacchanta - 7 Lagoons - Upis .

-you’ll be picked up from your hotel in Cusco at 4:30 a.m. to begin your unforgettable journey through the heart of the Andes.
-After about a three-hour drive in our private vehicle, you’ll arrive in the charming village of Pacchanta, surrounded by majestic mountains and breathtaking views.
+We’ll pick you up from your hotel in Cusco at 4:30 a.m. and enjoy a three-hour drive to the village of Pacchanta, surrounded by majestic mountains and breathtaking scenery.

-Here, you’ll enjoy a traditional breakfast with a stunning natural backdrop— the perfect way to start your day.
-Afterward, you’ll set off on a two-hour hike to discover the Seven Lagoons of Ausangate.
-There will be plenty of time to take photos, breathe in the fresh mountain air, and listen as your guide shares fascinating stories and insights about the region.
+Once there, you’ll enjoy a traditional breakfast.
+Afterwards, embark on a two-hour trek to explore the Seven Lagoons of Ausangate.
+You’ll have plenty of time to take photos, breathe in the fresh mountain air, and hear fascinating stories and traditions about the Andean mountains from your guide.

-Once you’ve explored the lagoons, it’s just a 20-minute walk downhill to the lunch spot, located on the peaceful shores of Azul Cocha Lake.
-Here, you’ll relax and enjoy a delicious meal prepared just for you.
+After exploring the Seven Lagoons, you’ll walk downhill for 20 minutes to reach the lunch spot on the tranquil Azul Cocha Lake, where you can relax and enjoy a delicious meal prepared just for you.

-In the afternoon, you’ll continue with a three-and-a-half-hour hike to our campsite in Upis, a magical place nestled in the mountains.
-If you’re up for a little more adventure, you can take a short 30-minute walk to visit Upis Lake, another hidden gem worth seeing.
+In the afternoon, you’ll trek for three and a half hours to reach our campsite in Upis, a magical spot nestled in the mountains.
+If you’re feeling adventurous, you can take a 45-minute walk to visit Upis Lake, another hidden gem.

-As the day winds down, you’ll have the chance to soak in the natural hot springs of Upis, the perfect way to relax your body after a full day of hiking.
-While you enjoy the peaceful sunset, our cook will prepare a warm, nourishing dinner, so you can recharge and rest under the starry Andean sky.
+As the day winds down, you can soak in the natural hot springs of Upis, the perfect way to relax after a full day of hiking.
+While you enjoy the peaceful sunset, our cook will prepare your dinner, allowing you to rest under the starry Andean sky.

 DAY 2:Upis - Arapa Pass - Pucacocha pass - Ananta Pata.

-Next, you’ll make your way up to Puca Cocha Pass (4,915 m / 16,125 ft), where you’ll be rewarded with a stunning panoramic view of Ausangate Mountain and three turquoise lakes glistening below.
-It’s a perfect spot to pause and soak in the raw beauty of the Andes.
+Next, you’ll ascend to Puca Cocha Pass (4,915 m / 16,125 ft), where you’ll be rewarded with a stunning panoramic view of Ausangate Mountain and three turquoise lakes below.
+It’s the perfect spot to pause and enjoy the stunning beauty of the Andes.

-From there, you’ll descend to the Ananta campsite, where your tent will be ready for you—giving you time to rest, change clothes, or take a short nap.
-In the evening, enjoy a freshly prepared dinner by our professional chef, served in the tranquility of the mountains as the stars begin to shine overhead.
+From there, you’ll descend to the Ananta campsite, where you can rest, change clothes, or take a short nap, In the evening, enjoy a freshly prepared dinner served by our professional chef while taking in the tranquility of the mountains under a shining starry sky.

 DAY 3:Ananta pata - Warmisaya pass - Rainbow Mountain - Cusco.